Angel of My Dreams

 "Angel of My Dreams" is the debut solo single by English singer Jade.
-It was released on 19 July 2024, through RCA Records, and marks her first solo endeavour after her band Little Mix began a hiatus in May 2022.
-It is the lead single from her debut studio album That's Showbiz Baby (2025).
+It was released on 19 July 2024, through RCA Records, marking her first solo endeavour after her band Little Mix began a hiatus in May 2022.
+It is the lead single from her debut studio album, That's Showbiz Baby (2025).
 Jade co-wrote the song with Steph Jones, Pablo Bowman and its producer Mike Sabath.
 Because the song samples and interpolates 1967 Eurovision Song Contest winning song "Puppet on a String" by English singer Sandie Shaw, Bill Martin and Phil Coulter received writing credits.

 "Angel of My Dreams" received widespread acclaim from critics with praise given towards the track lyrics, use of sample, and exploration of different genres.
-It was included on various mid-year and year end rankings of the best songs of 2024, including by Billboard and The Independent.
+It was included on various mid-year and year-end rankings of the best songs of 2024, including by Billboard and The Independent.
 It addresses Jade's complex relationship with the music industry.

 The music video pays homage to Jade's hometown of South Shields, and features home footage from her childhood including her audition from The X Factor.
 The music video was inspired by the films The Fifth Element, Black Swan and Showgirls.
 At the 2025 Brit Awards, it was nominated for Song of the Year.